Disclosure

 5. Your VPN connection will pause for the time you’ve selected.

-After the time expires, NordVPN will automatically reconnect, ensuring you don’t stay unprotected for longer than necessary.
+After the time expires, NordVPN will reconnect.
+This ensures you stay protected.

 Can You Use a VPN for Specific Websites or Apps?